ianperrin/MMM-Strava/README.md

 ````
 cd ~/MagicMirror/modules/MMM-Strava
 git pull
+npm install --production
 ````

-If you haven't changed the modules, this should work without any problems.
+If you haven't changed the module, this should work without any problems.
 Type `git status` to see your changes, if there are any, you can reset them with `git reset --hard`.
-After that, git pull should be possible.
+After that, `git pull` should be possible.

 ## Using the module